OXID-eSales/developer_documentation/update/theme-configuration-migration.rst

 for it) is skipped, and the command prints a warning listing those themes — run step 1 for them first, then repeat this command.

-Settings are migrated under their existing names; the commands do not rename them.
-If your theme extends the OXID standard theme, see `Renamed theme settings`_ for the names that changed in OXID's own theme.
+OXID's standard theme settings are renamed to their modernized names in every migration step, for example ``sLogoFile`` becomes ``logoFile``.
+Custom settings keep their names.
+See `Renamed theme settings`_ for the full list.

 Step 3 — Migrate templates to the theme setting service
 -------------------------------------------------------